rollkit/docs/tutorials/celestia-da.md

 - [Mocha Testnet](https://docs.celestia.org/nodes/mocha-testnet)
 - [Mainnet Beta](https://docs.celestia.org/nodes/mainnet)

-The main difference lies in how you fund your wallet address: using testnet TIA or [TIA](https://docs.celestia.org/learn/tia#overview-of-tia) for Mainnet Beta.
+The main difference lies in how you fund your wallet address: using Testnet TIA or [TIA](https://docs.celestia.org/learn/tia#overview-of-tia) for Mainnet Beta.

-After successfully starting a light node, it's time to start posting the batches of blocks of data that your rollup generates.
+After successfully starting a light node, it's time to start posting the batches of blocks of data that your rollup generates to Celestia DA.

-## 🏗️  Prerequisites {#prerequisites}
+## 📝 Prerequisites {#prerequisites}

-From the [GM world rollup](/tutorials/gm-world) tutorial, you should already have the `rollkit` CLI and `ignite` installed.
+From the [GM world rollup](/tutorials/gm-world) tutorial, you should already have the `rollkit` CLI and `ignite` CLI installed.

 ## 🏗️ Building your sovereign rollup {#building-your-sovereign-rollup}